 Were Jews in Europe assimilated into their culture?
 Did they speak the language?
 Check, and check.
 Syrian refugees into Europe?
 Eh, no.

 Did they practice a religion which easily meshed into the Western concepts of the secular state and freedom of the individual?
 Yes.
 Syrian refugees?
 Uh, that’s a big no.

-Dear Christians, was assimilation and language what made the Jews worthy of being rescued?
+Dear Christians, we turned away Jews and it still remains a stain on our history.
+Was assimilation and language what made the Jews unworthy of being rescued?
 Worthy of Christ’s love?
 Without their ability to assimilate and speak English, should Auschwitz have just continued unencumbered?
 When we’re talking about human beings, we don’t use their language as a measurement of their worth – it’s dehumanizing.

 This article, and hundreds like it, always fail to mention that America has a superb vetting and monitoring system for refugees.
 The seemingly patriotic masses want to preach that America is better than other countries – border-lining on Nationalism – until it comes to issues like this, then they push fearful rhetoric and videos from Europe and Canada, and pretend as though it would be the same way here.
 That’s just not the case.

 Dear Christians, that video you shared from Germany is only a balm for your guilt, meant to make you feel justified in your stance against refugees.

 “I’m protecting my children!” you scream on social media.

 No, you’re showing them that fear overrides the love Christ has for the innocent you’ve thrown in the basket with the guilty.
 There are ways that we can try and protect ourselves, and no one is saying you shouldn’t, but disregarding so many innocents out of fear is not the way to do that.